 We conducted a scenario-based online survey using Qualtrics.
 There were three between-subject conditions: control, privacy priming, and privacy&security priming.
 We created a set of data collection and use scenarios related to the four V2X applications in CAVs (see Table 1).
 Each scenario described the data flow and information usage of a specific V2X application (e.g., road safety).
 After viewing each scenario, participants were prompted for different questions.
-To increase participants' privacy awareness, we presented extra descriptions about the privacy risks of data sharing for V2X communication in the privacy-priming condition.
-Moreover, participants in the privacy&security priming condition were further informed of the security risks of data receiving.
+To increase participants' privacy awareness, we presented extra descriptions about the privacy-priming condition.
+Moreover, participants in the privacy-priming condition were further informed of the security risks of data receiving.
 In the end, participants answered a few post-session questions, including their general privacy attitudes and demographics.